skarnet/lh-bootstrap/doc/DEPENDENCIES-BUILD.md

 practicality.
 Modules are compressed, to save storage space.
-Traditionally, there are compressed with gzip (and have extension `.ko.gz`), but xz is generally a better compressor than gzip: it decompresses faster and the compressed data is smaller.
+Traditionally, there are compressed with gzip (and have extension `.ko.gz`), but xz is generally a better compressor than gzip: the compressed data is smaller.
 So we use xz to compress the modules (extension `.ko.xz`).
 On the HOST, we load the modules with busybox modprobe, which supports both extensions.
 So far, so good.